Minnesota's public health system: History and context

 SCHSAC was established to "advise, consult with, and make recommendations to the commissioner on the development, maintenance, funding, and evaluation of community health services."

 Having been established with the original CHS Act in 1976, SCHSAC remains a vital and important body as it moves into its fourth decade.
 You can find a map of SCHSAC Regions online.

 Minnesota Department of Health resources and support

-MDH public health nurse consultants, epidemiologists and preparedness coordinators are deployed across the state, and provide technical assistance and support to local health departments within their assigned geographic regions.
-Those state employees live and work in the regions they serve (at the seven MDH regional offices, for example [Attn: This link will open in a new window]), understand local context, and provide expertise that connects MDH with local health departments.
+MDH public health system consultants, epidemiologists and preparedness coordinators are deployed across the state, and provide technical assistance and support to local health departments within their assigned geographic regions.
+Those state employees live and work in the regions they serve (at the seven MDH regional offices, for example), understand local context, and provide expertise that connects MDH with local health departments.
 These MDH employees provide service and expertise which is not otherwise practical or cost-effective for an individual local health department to maintain.
 Some of these services include epidemiologic consultation and investigations, emergency preparedness planning and exercises, environmental health, maternal and child health, and nursing consultation, as well as general support in the practice of public health.
 In addition to this, centrally located MDH staff provide training, and develop tools, templates, guidelines, websites and other resources.